-- help develop new features and ideas for games
+- Helping develop new features and ideas for games

-- contribute to promotional materials and marketing efforts
+- Contributing to promotional materials and marketing efforts

-- design concepts for mobile and web platforms
+- Designing concepts for mobile and web platforms

-- collaborate with a production team and artistic director to brainstorm new game concepts
+- Collaborating with a production team and artistic director to brainstorm new game concepts

+Canada is one of the largest video game producers in the world.
 There's no doubt that gaming is a very competitive industry, and breaking into a 2D animation career can be a challenge for recent grads.
-But there is definitely a thriving scene and solid opportunities in Ottawa for those with the right skills.
+But there is definitely a thriving scene and solid opportunities for those with the right skills.

-Herzing College Ottawa offers a totally unique 2D Animation program.
-The diploma takes just 12 months and is totally focussed on hands-on skills and software training.
+Herzing College Ottawa offers a unique 2D animation program.
+The diploma takes just 12 months and is totally focused on hands-on skills and software training.
+Training is delivered online.

 Our students learn comprehensive skills in Toon Boom Harmony, the number one software used by 2D animation studios.
 Many of our graduates get hired straight out of their internships.

 Click below to explore the 2D animation program in more detail and chat live with an admissions advisor.
 We're here to help!